OpenLiberty/open-liberty-deep-dive/README.md

 Open Liberty is Open Source under the Eclipse Public License v1, as a result there is no fee to use in production.
 Community support is available via StackOverflow, Gitter, or the mail list, and bugs can be raised in [github](https://github.com/openliberty/open-liberty).
 Commercial support from IBM is available for Open Liberty, you can find out more on the [IBM Marketplace](https://www.ibm.com/uk-en/marketplace/elite-support-for-open-liberty).
 The WebSphere Liberty product is built on Open Liberty, there is no migration required to use WebSphere Liberty, you simply point to WebSphere Liberty in your build.
 Users of WebSphere Liberty get support for the packaged Open Liberty function.

-WebSphere Liberty is also available in Maven Central - see https://search.maven.org/search?q=g:com.ibm.websphere.appserver.runtime
+WebSphere Liberty is also available in [Maven Central](https://search.maven.org/search?q=g:com.ibm.websphere.appserver.runtime)

 You can use WebSphere Liberty for development even if you haven't purchased it, but if you have production entitlement you can easily change to use it, as follows: